THE MARIE LOUISE VERMEIREN JACKSON SCHOLARSHIP

-The Alliance Française (AF) scholarship committee will weigh need, merit, and the applicant’s career plans when awarding the scholarship in the amount of $2500.
+The Alliance Française (AF) scholarship committee will weight need, merit, and the applicant’s career plans when awarding the scholarship in the amount of $5,000.

 Preference will be given to young professionals, but university students are welcome to apply.
 Preference will be given to residents of the tri-state area (PA-NJ-DE).

-In addition, the recipient is required to write a 500 word report describing the experience in France.
+In addition, the recipient will be required to write a 500 word report describing their

-- The application form and cover letter found on the link above.
+- The application form found on the link above.